-Before making a choice of visiting the Grand canyon south rim vs north rim or the west and the east, it is important to remember that tourist attractions in each area is slightly different, weather variations also exist among the regions, what is amazing for fit hikers may not be apt for families traveling with kids.
+Before making a choice of visiting the Grand Canyon south rim vs north rim or the west and the east, it is important to remember that tourist attractions in each area are slightly different, weather variations also exist among the regions, what is amazing for fit hikers may not be apt for families traveling with kids.

 - Weather all year round

 - Accessibility from major cities

 - Day Hike Options

 Grand Canyon North Rim vs South Rim: Tours & Day Hikes

 Disclosure: This post contains affiliate links.
 If you click one of them, we may receive a small commission at no extra cost to you.

 Grand Canyon National Park is located in the state of Arizona in the USA.
 The Colorado River cuts through the canyons and has been making this region one of the most stunning to visit.
 It is also one of the popular tours from Las Vegas, Nevada.

 Regardless of what side you choose to go with and whether it’s a tour or you are embarking on a day hike, here are some important items to pack and carry with you

 - Hiking shoes/boots – To enjoy the National Park’s walkways and hiking trails, it is recommended that you use hiking shoes.
 Buy hiking shoes from Backcountry.com here